Jerrardsmith215/GhibliApiReader/README.md

 This project was created as a case-study.
-It simply requests data from an API using axios, a promised-based HTTP client, and renders said data in an aesthetically pleasing format.
-The projet features a lightweight, fully responsive, reactJS-based web app equipped gwith HTTP functionality.
+It simply requests data from an API using Axios, a promised-based HTTP client, and renders said data in an aesthetically pleasing format.
+The projet features a lightweight, fully responsive, React.js-based web app equipped with HTTP functionality.